 The Bastard Operator from Hell series has the Bastard and the PFY.
 Sure they'll zap each other with the over-voltage cattle-prod, but there's no doubt that they're the best of friends.

 Doctor Watson and Sherlock Holmes.
 Holmes pokes fun at Watson's writing, Watson complains about things like the use of a gun indoors, the constant chemical odor, and the fact that his roommate won't clean up after himself, but when Holmes is in Europe and sick it's Watson who comes for him and when Watson's been shot it's Holmes giving the assailant death threats, which proves the guy who shot him was an idiot.
+Also, even before that, Holmes pistol whipped the assailant., and rummaged through Evans for more weapons that would most likely either endanger or worse, kill his best friend.
+He even genuinely guided him to a chair and begged (in God's name, mind you)for Watson NOT to be hurt.

 Pavel and Will from The Year Of Rogue Dragons.
 Will calls Pavel a charlatan, Pavel tells him "Silence, insect", and both of them constantly insult the other's intelligence.
 Yet they can always count on each other for anything serious.